-This will be stated on your tenancy agreement, and you will receive a ‘Prescribed Information’ document shortly after the start of your tenancy detailing the scheme which your deposit is held and the terms and conditions relating to it.
+This will be stated on your tenancy agreement, and you will receive a ‘Prescribed Information’ document shortly after the start of your tenancy detailing the scheme in which your deposit is held and the terms and conditions relating to it.

 If your property is managed by Edward Mellor, your deposit will be held with the DPS (Deposit Protection Scheme) unless otherwise advised.

 To reclaim your deposit at the end of your tenancy, you will need your repayment ID which is a unique ID sent to you by the DPS (Deposit Protection Scheme) at the beginning of your tenancy.

-Edward Mellor do not have access to this ID and you will need to contact the DPS in order to retrieve it should you misplace your paperwork.
+Edward Mellor does not have access to this ID and you will need to contact the DPS in order to retrieve it should you misplace your paperwork.